-Special provisions entitle employees of a Danish parent company and its subsidiaries registered in Denmark, as well as the foreign branches of such subsidiaries situated in an EU/EEA country, to representation at group level.
+Special provisions entitle employees of a Danish parent company and its subsidiaries registered in Denmark, as well as the foreign branches of such subsidiaries situated in an EU/ EEA country, to representation at group level.

-4.2 What, if any, is the role of other stakeholders in corporate governance?
+4.3 What, if any, is the role of other stakeholders in corporate governance?

-Please refer to the description of the recommendations set out in the Danish Recommendations on Corporate Governance and the Stewardship Code applying to institutional investors (cf. question 1.2 above), as well as the rules on CSR (cf. question 4.3 below).
+Please refer to the description of the recommendations set out in the Danish Recommendations on Corporate Governance (cf. question 1.2 above), as well as the rules on CSR (cf. question 4.4 below).

-4.3 What, if any, is the law, regulation and practice concerning corporate social responsibility?
+4.4 What, if any, is the law, regulation and practice concerning corporate social responsibility?

-In recent years, the Danish Government has afforded much focus on corporate social responsibility ("CSR") for Danish businesses aiming at fostering best practice by ensuring compliance with internationally-agreed principles and guidelines and by encouraging actions from the companies that go beyond compliance, integrating socially responsible behaviour and ethical values into the core values of the organisations.
+In recent years, the Danish Government has afforded much focus on corporate social responsibility ("CSR") for Danish businesses aiming at fostering best practice by ensuring compliance with internationally agreed principles and guidelines and by encouraging actions from the companies that go beyond compliance, integrating socially responsible behaviour and ethical values into the core values of the organisations.